anspress/anspress-email/readme.txt

 Tags: anspress, question, answer, q&a, forum, stackoverflow, quora Requires at least: 3.5.1
 Tested up to: 4.1
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Email notification extension for AnsPress
+Email notification extension for AnsPress plugin.
+Notify admin and community about activities.

 == Description ==

-This is an extension for AnsPress question and answer plugin which notifiy user on new answer and comments
+"AnsPress Email" is an extension for AnsPress.
+This extension notify site admin and users about activities by email.
+Site admin can configure for what they wish to receive notification.
+Email message and subject can be easily configured from AnsPress option panel.
+Currently this extension send email in simple text.

 == Installation ==

-This section describes how to install the plugin and get it working.
+You can simply install it from WP plugin repo

 e.g.